-Slim Sandy and the Hillbilly Boppers play a mix of originals and their own arrangements of rockabilly, western swing and country blues songs from the 30’s to the 50’s.
+Slim Sandy and the Hillbilly Boppers play a mix of originals and their own arrangements of hillbilly boogie and western swing songs from the 30’s to the 50’s.
 Lead vocalist Slim plays guitar and harmonica, and is joined by Willa Mae on vocals and washtub bass, and German Ebert on drums.
 The band is touring in Canada and Europe in 2018 to promote their new album, BOOGIE WOOGIE FEVER!

 Rockabilly Rumble, Vancouver Island, 2014

 Rockabilly Rumble, Vancouver Island, 2013

 Rock n Roll SUNday, Hoorn, Netherlands, 2012

 Good Rockin Tonight, France, 2009

 Rockabilly Ball, Seattle, 2008